kstenerud/concise-encoding/cte-specification.md

 **Note**: The `*` and `/` escape sequences can help to avoid edge cases when [commenting out](#comment) big chunks of a document.

+Escape sequences must be converted before any other processing occurs during the decode process.

 #### Continuation

 A continuation escape sequence causes the decoder to ignore all whitespace characters until it encounters the next printable character.
 An escape character (`\`) followed by either LF (u+000a) or CR (u+000d) initiates a continuation.